Guovin/TV/docs/tutorial-EN.md

 Return to the homepage of your repository.
 If there are updates to the project, click on "Sync fork" and then "Update branch" to confirm and update to the latest code.
 ![Sync-fork](./images/sync-fork.png 'Sync fork')

-<p style="color: red; text-align: center; font-size: 24px; font-weight: bolder;">Please use the following content with caution.
+## Please use the following content with caution.
 If you have a large number of channels that need to be updated, please use local updates instead of automatic updates.
-Improper configuration may lead to your account or workflow being banned!</p>
+Improper configuration may lead to your account or workflow being banned!

 ## Step 6: Enable Auto-update (Only suitable for a small number of channel updates)